dougajmcdonald/open-source-facepack/readme.md

 ## Getting the faces

-Clone the repository into your Football Manager 2019 `graphics` folder, for windows users it will be something like:
+Clone the repository into your Football Manager 2019 folder, for windows users it will be something like:

-`C:\Users\<Your Username>\Documents\Sports Interactive\Football Manager 2019\graphics`
+`C:\Users\<Your Username>\Documents\Sports Interactive\Football Manager 2019\`

 If you're unfamiliar with `git`, open the command prompt/terminal, change to the folder above and run: